rafaelpcarneiro/simulationCredCardFrau/README.md

 Let _Tn_ be a sequence of iterarrival times from a nonhomogeneous Poisson Process with intensity function I(t).
-The intensity function will measure the rate of payments in the period of one day.

-The function I(t) used by me is proportional with the amount of clients in the simulation and a probability density function.
+The intensity function will measure the rate of payments in the period of one day and the one used by me is a mix of the amount of clients in the simulation and a probability density function.
 For an amount of 20000 clients, it looks like this